ilfirin-nar/solar-lang/docs/language-design/statements/declarations.md

 ```

 ## Runtime
 Declaring a local variable is runtime mutable/immutable assignation expression from right side to variable name literal at the left side.
-Maybe used in declaration scope (by only immutable assignation) and in execution scope (by both immutable and mutable assignations).
+Maybe used in declaration scope by only immutable assignation and in execution scope by both immutable and mutable assignations.

 ### Declare and initialize variable statement
 ```